 Max NTP poll time: Select the maximum amount of time the device should wait before it polls the NTP server to get an updated time.
-Min NTP poll time: Select the minimum amount of time the device should wait before it polls the NTP server to get an updated time. stom date and time: Manually set the date and time.
-Click Get from system to fetch the date and time settings ce from your computer or mobile device.
-Time zone: Sel • DH ect which time zone to use.
+Min NTP poll time: Select the minimum amount of time the device should wait before it polls the NTP server to get an updated time. • Custom date and time : Manually set the date and time.
+Click Get from system to fetch the date and time settings once from your computer or mobile device.
+Select which time zone to use.
 Time will automatically adjust to daylight saving time and standard time.
-ICP: Adopts the time zone of the DHCP server.
-The device must connected to a DHCP server before you can select s option. • Ma Note anual: Select a time zone from the drop-down list.
-The sys stem uses the date and time settings in all recordings, logs, and system settings.
+DHCP : Adopts the time zone of the DHCP server.
+The device must connected to a DHCP server before you can select this option.
+Note Manual: Select a time zone from the drop-down list.
+The e system uses the date and time settings in all recordings, logs, and system settings.